acropup/RentalQuirks/README.md

 Here is a short feature list of the **RentalQuirks** scripts.
 This includes both the CSS visual style script `rentalquirks_styles.user.css` as well as the JavaScript file `RentalQuirks.user.js`.

+- You can use different modules simultaneously in the same browser tab, and avoid losing your work when switching modules!
+- QuikNav - Type `Ctrl + /` for rapid keyboard access to all RentalWorks modules, including opening module browsers, opening specific items, and creating new items.
 - Auto-login - If a password manager autofills your username and password, RentalQuirks will automatically click the Login button for you.
 - Title Case formatting tool, globally available, usable on any form field.
 - Copy and paste Inventory Item properties.